Competitor Tracking: How to Monitor Competitors in Real Time

 An alert without a response plan is just a notification.
 For each signal type, define what happens next.

 That loop (detect, score, act, log) turns raw competitor data into a repeatable intelligence process.
+Most teams skip this step: Forrester's research on CI programs found that just over one-third of organizations actually track win rates from their competitive intelligence efforts.
+The rest collect signals without measuring whether those signals changed any outcomes.
 For automated workflows that handle the first three steps without manual effort, see our guide on how to spy on competitors' websites.

 Track competitors automatically